janmin123/Cyclistic/README.md

 ### Data Cleaning
 * Removed  1502022 rows of null values
 * Removed 121 rows of duplicate values
-* Removed 816586 rows of duration less than 5 minutes, more than a day or negative
+* Removed 816586 rows of trips with duration less than 5 minutes, more than a day or has negative duration
-* Total removed: 2318729 row
+* Total removed: 2318729 rows
 * Remaining: 3380910 rows
 * Added 2 columns
   * ride_length: calculate the trip duration in HH:MM:SS format